coolbutuseless/insitu/README.md

 <!-- badges: end -->

-`insitu` provides some functions for operating on numeric vectors *in-place* i.e.  without allocating a new vector.
+`insitu` provides some functions for operating on numeric vectors *by-reference* i.e.  without allocating a new vector. (*in situ* is Latin for “in place”).

-Modifying vectors in-place is often faster than R’s regular *copy-on-modify* operation because of reduced memory allocation.
+Modifying vectors by-reference is often faster than R’s regular *copy-on-modify* operation because of reduced memory allocation.
 A reduction in memory allocation has a corresponding benefit in that the number of garbage collection operations is also reduced.